Beyond Retail: 5 learnings from our latest podcast

 During times of uncertainty, customer loyalty becomes ever-more important.

-A key driver of loyalty is loyalty programmes, but it can be tricky to get them right.
-For, although 58% of consumers say they’ll download a brand’s app to receive better rewards, 65% feel that loyalty programmes need improvement.
-They require too much effort and it’s tiresome to have a wallet clogged up with loyalty cards.
+A key driver of loyalty is loyalty programs, but it can be tricky to get them right.
+For, although 61% of consumers say they’ll download a brand’s app to receive better rewards, 64% feel that loyalty programs need improvement.
+This is likely because they require too much effort and it’s tiresome to have a wallet clogged up with loyalty cards: 70% of consumers feel retailers should use technology to make their programs easier and more effective.

 One solution is to connect your loyalty program to your customer’s payment card, a move that would be welcomed by 63% of consumers who’d love brands to implement payment-linked loyalty.
 This can only be achieved, however, if your payment data is connected.